ysunaw/Interactive-Lab-Hub/Lab 2/README.md

 ## Part A.
 ## Connect to your Pi
 Just like you did in the lab prep, ssh on to your pi.
-Once there create a Python environment.
+Once there create a python environment.

 ```
 ssh pi@ixe00